ELD Mandate

 Yes.
 If a motor carrier is exempt from the requirements of 49 CFR Part 395.8, they do not have to comply with the ELD rule.

 Yes.
 Canada- and Mexico-domiciled drivers must keep up with the federal regulations and hours of service rules whenever they are doing business in the United States.
 These regulations include the use of electronic logging devices that are compliant with 49 CFR Part 395 unless they are exempt.
-Drivers who do business across multiple jurisdictions should be able to annotate their duty status on the device with any.
-Information necessary when they are doing business outside of the US.
+Drivers who do business across multiple jurisdictions should be able to annotate their duty status on the device with any information necessary when they are doing business outside of the US.

 The electronic logging device may customize the device to a customer’s needs and specific operations to help them monitor their drivers’ hours of service compliance depending on which country they are doing business in such as those who do business in both Mexico and the United States or Canada and the United States.